Schrolli91/BOSWatch/README.md

 ##### boswatch.py
 The configuration for the Script you can find in config.ini
 - You can set the ignore time for double alarms in seconds.
+- you can adjust your rangefilter for POCSAG Decode.
 - to use the script with MySQL Support set "useMySQL = 1" and the Userdata to your local MySQL Database.
 - to use the script with HTTP request Support set "useHTTPrequest = 1" and set a URL to your destination.